apache/cloudstack-documentation/source/adminguide/storage.rst

 (Supported for the following hypervisors: **XenServer**, **VMware vSphere**, and **KVM**)

-CloudStack supports snapshots of disk volumes.
-Snapshots are a point-in-time capture of virtual machine disks.
+CloudStack supports Snapshots of disk volumes.
+Snapshots are a point-in-time capture of Instance disks.
 Memory and CPU states are not captured.
-If you are using the Oracle VM hypervisor, you can not take snapshots, since OVM does not support them.
+If you are using the Oracle VM hypervisor, you can not take Snapshots, since OVM does not support them.

-Snapshots may be taken for volumes, including both root and data disks (except when the Oracle VM hypervisor is used, which does not support snapshots).
-The administrator places a limit on the number of stored snapshots per user.
-Users can create new volumes from the snapshot for recovery of particular files and they can create templates from snapshots to boot from a restored disk.
+Snapshots may be taken for volumes, including both root and data disks (except when the Oracle VM hypervisor is used, which does not support Snapshots).
+The administrator places a limit on the number of stored Snapshots per user.
+Users can create new volumes from the Snapshot for recovery of particular files and they can create Templates from Snapshots to boot from a restored disk.

-Users can create snapshots manually or by setting up automatic recurring snapshot policies.
-Users can also create disk volumes from snapshots, which may be attached to a VM like any other disk volume.
+Users can create Snapshots manually or by setting up automatic recurring Snapshot policies.
+Users can also create disk volumes from Snapshots, which may be attached to an Instance like any other disk volume.
 Snapshots of both root disks and data disks are supported.
-However, CloudStack does not currently support booting a VM from a recovered root disk.
-A disk recovered from snapshot of a root disk is treated as a regular data disk; the data on recovered disk can be accessed by attaching the disk to a VM.
+However, CloudStack does not currently support booting a Instance from a recovered root disk.
+A disk recovered from Snapshot of a root disk is treated as a regular data disk; the data on recovered disk can be accessed by attaching the disk to an Instance.

-A completed snapshot is copied from primary storage to secondary storage, where it is stored until deleted or purged by newer snapshot.
+A completed Snapshot is copied from primary storage to secondary storage, where it is stored until deleted or purged by newer Snapshot.

 Users can also select the desired zones at the time of taking manual snapshots or while creating a snapshot policy.
 When additional zone(s) are selected and